Nandini-Shukla21/SALSA-2.0/README.md

 Parameter count: **4,238,208**.

-### Why NACT-F became the final model
+### Why Modified NACT became the final model

 A controlled ablation at matched depth, seed and sample budget found that the **one-token coordinate representation and coordinate identity accounted for the dominant observed improvement**.
-NACT-F matched full NACT within one-seed noise on every primary metric, and completed secret recovery just as well.
+Modified NACT matched NACT within one-seed noise on every primary metric, and completed secret recovery just as well.

 > **Careful statement.** The removed features were removable **without measurable
 > loss in the tested ablation setting** — one seed, n=12, h=2, 100,032 samples.
 > This is not a claim that they are universally useless.
-NACT-F's sparse-input
+Modified NACT's sparse-input
-> margin at the extreme end was roughly half full NACT's, which is recorded in
+> margin at the extreme end was roughly half NACT's, which is recorded in
 > §23 rather than smoothed over.

 ### Model dimensions